BrandonPacewic/TestSamples/README.md

 It will compair the output of the program with the expected output of the problem statement

-This script will only work with specific cc program file templates
+This script will only work with specific cc program file templates examples can be found [Here](https://github.com/BrandonPacewic/CompetitiveProgramming/tree/master/templates)

 ### Example